-Redeeming Pledges, a.k.a.
-Forfeits
+Redeeming Forfeits, a.k.a.
+Pledges

 Many parlor games create occasions for players to make mistakes, whereupon they forfeit a pledge--some small personal item or article of clothing, like a scarf or a hat--which must be redeemed through pénitences or penances.
 Some 1800s sources in English offer concrete details on the process of collecting pledges and rituals for redeeming them: